South Carolina General Assembly

 SECTION 1.
 Article 3, Chapter 53, Title 44 of the S.C.
 Code is amended by adding:

 Section 44-53-150.
-Notwithstanding any provision of law to the contrary, ivermectin tablets may be made available to the public for over-the-counter purchase in this State.
-No prescription order or consultation with a pharmacist or other healthcare professional shall be required for such purchase.
+(A) Notwithstanding any provision of law to the contrary, FDA-approved ivermectin product labeled for human use may be made available to the public for over-the-counter purchase in this State to any person who is at least eighteen years of age, provided ivermectin dispensed pursuant to this section must be maintained in an area accessible only to pharmacy personnel.
+No prescription order shall be required for such purchase.

 SECTION 2.
 This act takes effect upon approval by the Governor.